101med/mastermind/README.md

 - **Practice Problem Solving**: Developing the game's logic and implementing the rules challenged me to think critically and practice problem-solving techniques.

-- **Version Control with Git**: I gained experience in using Git and GitHub for version control, collaboration, and project management.

 This project allowed me to combine my programming skills with creative problem-solving to bring a classic game to life in a terminal environment.
 I hope you enjoy playing the Mastermind Game as much as I enjoyed creating it!
+This was CS50P for me.